 Unlike many other countries, there are vast tracts of Australia where phone coverage and Wi-Fi signal aren’t available.
 But don’t panic, there’s always the bush telly (see above) to keep you entertained.

-Of course, there’s always landlines and satellite phones for emergency situations.
+Of course, there are always landlines and satellite phones for emergency situations.
 But otherwise, an overland journey through Australia offers the rare chance to disconnect, then reconnect on an entirely new level.